 Van flooring is comprised of three layers, typically:

 Sound Dampening & Insulation

-Next, you’ll install sound dampening and insulation.
-Proper insulation is an important and necessary component in creating an energy-efficient camper.
+First, you’ll install sound dampening and then insulation.
+Proper insulation is an important and necessary component in creating an energy-efficient and comfortable camper van.
 Without insulation, you lose a ton of heat and cool air through the floor, and in the winter, that means very cold feet when you are walking around in the van.
-Plus, the insulation, with or without additional sound dampening material, will help reduce road noise.
+Plus, insulating your floor, with or without additional sound dampening material, will help reduce road noise.